uofsc-csce247-rubber-duckies/flight-booker-project/README.md

 To compile and run flytr:

+*note*: Must have the Java JDK and JRE installed at least version 11 as well as Maven

 ```text
 # Navigate to the flytr directory where the source code of the project is.
 cd flytr